-Throughout the years of operation the property was home to farming and industrial operations, where thousands of inmates received training and/or worked on a 100-acre farm and in the trades.
+Throughout the years of operation the property was home to farming and industrial operations, where thousands of inmates received training and worked on a 100-acre farm and in the trades.
 From a cannery to a fish farm, from upholstery to milling shops, from planing mills to quarries, from farm and green house work to landscaping, the institute was mandated to operate with the intent to improve with the times.
-The Centre was expensive to maintain and when the province chose to streamline the correctional system, the Guelph facility was among fourteen facilities closed in 2001.
+When the province chose to streamline the correctional system, the Guelph facility was among fourteen sites closed in 2001.
 It has remained vacant since that time, except for occasional use by the film industry and security training groups.

 In 2006 the property was recognized as a provincially significant heritage property and is under the management and guidance of the Ontario Realty Corporation’s (ORC) Heritage Management Process, the intent of which is to protect its value for future generations.
 Comprehensive heritage conservation planning is part of the stewardship process to ensure that the heritage features of the property are protected and sensitively integrated into any future uses.

 The Yorklands Green Hub group envisions that portions of the property once again be used to implement a new venture with likewise far-reaching goals – the rehabilitation of our ecological, social and economic processes to those that are resilient and sustainable for our overall individual and community well-being.

 We hope that by reading about the rich, diverse and innovative history of the former institute and the goals of the Yorklands Green Hub you will be inspired to spend some time at the site itself.